 Find out what costs your business can expect and how you’ll be charged.
 Plus, get a clear outline of what features or services are included and what you need to pay extra for.

-This is important to know as you’ll need to justify costs when building your business case and building your business objectives for your workplace giving software.
+This is important to know as you’ll need to justify costs when building your business case and building your business objectives for your corporate giving software.